Association for Art History

-The Association for Art History (AAH) (formerly Association of Art Historians) promotes the professional practice and public understanding of art history.
-It was formed in 1974, is based in London, England, and is a registered charity (No. 1154066).
+The Association for Art History (AAH) (formerly Association of Art Historians) is a British organisation promoting the professional practice and public understanding of art history.
+Formed in 1974 as the Association of Art Historians, it rebranded in 2016.
+It is based in London and is a registered charity (No. 1154066).

 Membership

 Individual membership is open to anyone with a professional commitment to and interest in art history and visual culture.
 Institutional membership is also available.

-Members can get involved in the following interest groups: